Multitype L\'evy trees as scaling limits of multitype Bienaym\'e-Galton-Watson trees: Main Results

 \subsection{Representing Multitype Trees as Glued Decorations}

-Hopefully the picture is becoming clear on how we establish convergence of the multitype Bienaym\'e-Galton-Watson branching tree.
+Hopefully the picture is becoming clear on how we establish convergence of the MBGW branching tree.
 Recall the definition of a glued decoration, given in \eqref{definitionDecorationGluedMetricspaceGluedDecoration}.
-First we use the representation of multitype planar trees outlined in the previous section to establish a workable representation of multitype trees as a glued decoration.
-Then, by establishing the convergence of such glued decorations in Theorem \ref{thm:graphConv1}, we obtain the convergence of the multitype Bienaym\'e-Galton-Watson branching trees conditioned to be large.
+Building upon the representation of multitype trees outlined in the previous section, we now develop an algorithmic construction of these structures as glued decorations.
+Consequently, by applying the convergence criteria for glued decorations established in Theorem \ref{thm:graphConv1}, we derive the scaling limit for MBGW trees conditioned on their size.

-In Section \ref{sec:discreteDecorations} we construct a decoration $\cD^{i_0,\vec \varphi}$ which recreates a multitype Bienaym\'e-Galton-Watson tree $T$ starting from a single type $i_0$ individual using the excursion measures $(\vec N^{i,\vec \varphi})_{i\in [d]}$ and the connection between reduced subtrees and the walks.
+In Section \ref{sec:discreteDecorations} we construct a decoration $\cD^{i_0,\vec \varphi}$ which recreates a MBGW tree $T$ starting from a single type $i_0$ individual using the excursion measures $(\vec N^{i,\vec \varphi})_{i\in [d]}$ and the connection between reduced subtrees and the walks.
 We briefly describe its construction here.
 We do this in two steps.